kylep/kyle.pericak.com/content/posts/openstack/openstack-aio-ka-vm.md

 Any configs not defined are set by defaults.yml files in KA's Ansible roles.

-The globals file can specify your openstack version, where it will pull its containers from, and which containers will be deployed.
+The globals file can specify your OpenStack version, where it will pull its containers from, and which containers will be deployed.
 Be sure to replace `kolla_internal_vip_address`'s value with your VIP address.

-The VIP can't be used by your existing network card, else HAproxy will throw a fit and Kolla-Ansible will fail at the Mariadb step.
+The VIP can't be used by your existing network card, else HAproxy will throw a fit and Kolla-Ansible will fail at the MariaDB step.

 The networking in this example is as simple as it gets.
 You can really split things up in this file if you want to.
 Note the network interface name too, it